 With approximately 100,000 visitors, Copenhagen Cooking is the largest food festival in the Nordic region, and it takes place in August each year.

-The opening took its point of departure from the concept of social dining by inviting guests to the beautiful Atrium in the Black Diamond.
-The room was filled with lavishly decorated long dining tables, designed to encourage the diners to ‘get to know each other’.
+After talking about social dining, the guests practiced social dining.
+The Atrium was filled with lavishly decorated long dining tables, designed to encourage the diners to ‘get to know each other’.